 To reach the trailhead from Eureka, follow US101 north to Arcata.
 Pick up SR299 east and proceed to SR 96.
 Head north on SR96.The Forks of the Salmon is approximately 40 miles from Etna, or 18 miles up the Salmon River from Somes Bar.

-Overall, Forks Blue-Ridge-Sawyers Bar Loop is the 21st most popular walking & backpacking of all 88 hiking in California.
+Overall, Forks Blue-Ridge-Sawyers Bar Loop is the 21st most popular hiking trail of all 88 hikes in California.